 If you’re going to hire someone to write an English-language book for you, or edit or copy edit or proof your English-language manuscript, they should be capable of producing literate English prose.
 Right?
 I mean, it just makes sense.

-Ghostscams–which are based overseas (in India, Pakistan, and the Philippines), and are created and staffed largely by people for whom English is a second language–maintain websites that are stuffed with ungrammatical, tortured, and sometimes incomprehensible English.
+As noted, ghostscams are based overseas, and are created and staffed largely by people for whom English is a fluent, but second, language.
+When I first started investigating them, their websites almost universally featured ungrammatical, tortured, and sometimes incomprehensible English.
+The advent of generative AI tools like ChatGPT has made that quite a bit less common–but many still maintain sites larded with laughable errors.
 For instance this, from Pacific Ghost Writing:

 Or this, from Paramount Ghost Writing (note that they get their own name wrong):